Arthur Kisenyi: Early life and education

 He studied drama at the Performing Arts and Film Department Makerere University where his research was about the 'General Public's perception of Theatre Artistes' with Bakayimbira Drama actors as his case study.
 In his final year, he was selected the best play director with his directing project of Nikolai Gogol's 'Marriage'.
 He was in 2012 contracted by Sharing Youth Centre Nsambya on behalf of the white fathers to direct the play 'Loud Silence' which handled Child labor, child trafficking and sex enslavement.
 He later on showed the same play at Mbarara University of Science & Technology and Maryhill High School Mbarara.

+Work

 He has directed and performed in Shakespeare's King Lear, Gogol's The Government Inspector and African plays Like Amanita, Betrayal in the city, Voice of the people, echoes of silence among others.